How To Connect Your iPhone Or iPad To Your TV

 This is definitely the most comfortable option and allows you to screencast with the greatest ease, while opening up even more possibilities through additional apps and services: The Apple TV set-top box.

 Streaming your iPhone to the Apple TV uses the AirPlay protocol and works great for video and audio alike.
-Connect the Apple TV via the HDMI cable to your television set.
-You can now display photos, videos and even games on the big screen.
+Connect the Apple TV via the HDMI cable to your television set and establish a wireless connection between iPhone and Apple TV.

 Using the Apple AV adapter

-Another, less expensive way, would be to connect your iPhone to the TV set using a cable, such as a HDMI cable adapter.
+Another, less expensive way, would be to connect your iPhone to a TV by cable, such as an HDMI cable adapter.
 We recommend using the official Apple AV adapter, which plugs into the Lightning Port of your device and offers a HDMI connection as well as an additional charging option.

 Using the Apple AV Adapter has the slight disadvantage of being tethered to a cable, but it is the far more portable way of streaming your iPhone’s screen to another device.
 The AV adapter travels really well and allows you to use it at hotels, during meetings and on practically any modern TV set.

 Last but not least, you can try your hand at one of the free software solutions that allow streaming via DLNA and UPnP, the standard technologies that come into play with “smart TVs” made by Samsung, Sony, Panasonic, LG, Sharp, Philips and many others.